Loyola Medicine physician Christopher Gozali, DOBy Christopher Gozali, DO, Family Medicine

 We've put together a comprehensive guide for meal preparation to help you save time and money while maintaining a healthy lifestyle.

-By incorporating meal preparation into your routine, you will acquire a healthy lifestyle, and save time by making your meals easily accessible.
+By incorporating meal prep into your routine, you can achieve a healthier lifestyle, and save time by making your meals easily accessible.

-Think about your health goals and what you are trying to accomplish.
+Think about your health goals and what you are trying to accomplish as you develop your meal plan.
 Then start small and focus on consistency.
 Try incorporating one meal a week that you want to weave into your schedule and build from there.

-3. Make a list for the grocery store to help keep you organized and on budget.
+• Make a grocery list to help keep you organized and on budget.

-4. Decide what kind of meal prep you would like to do.
-There are several ways to prepare make-ahead meals.
-You can try batch cooking, make-ahead meals where all you do is reheat, individual grab-and-go portions, or ready-to-cook ingredients.
+• Decide what kind of meal prep you would like to do.
+Try batch cooking, make-ahead meals, individual grab-and-go portions, or ready-to-cook ingredients.

-• Look for products on the market that are BPA free, freezer safe, leak-proof and microwavable.
+• Look for containers that are BPA free, freezer safe, leak-proof and microwavable.

 Most importantly, be sure to check health and safety guidelines if you have any questions or concerns.